 Do I have to wait in line?
 When can I go to the waiting room?

-- If you are a patient that is ill, disabled, elderly, or experiencing COVID-19 symptoms, please wait in your vehicle once you’ve received an intake form.
+- If you are a patient that is ill, disabled, elderly, or experiencing COVID-19 symptoms, please wait in your vehicle once you’ve registered.

 What safety precautions are being taken?